-Hothouse is in a convenient location in the middle of the De Waterkant gay neighborhood.
-It’s not far from both Crew Bar and the Pink Panther Nightclub.
+Hothouse Sauna is in a convenient location in the middle of the De Waterkant gay neighborhood.
+It’s not far from the major gay clubs.
 Remember though, while it is close enough to walk, you should always travel by car late at night to be safe.
-See additional information on the Hothouse Sauna Facebook Page.

 Restaurants in Cape Town

 Cape Town’s beautiful summer weather makes eating outside a spectacular ritual.
 There is such a grand food scene with cuisines of all types.
 For most tourists, there’s a wealth of opportunity to try food from different African cultures.

 Here are my top Cape Town restaurant recommendations for my fellow gay travelers and LGBT allies.